-The Principal and SEN Governor support the SENCO in constantly evaluating and improving our SEND provision.
+The Principal and SEN Governor support the SENDCo in constantly evaluating and improving our SEND provision.
 We review the progress made by all children with SEND, then look more closely at the progress made by groups of children in the same year group or with similar needs.
 This enables us to ensure that we target provision appropriately.
-In addition, the SENCO makes an annual report to the school's governing body during which all governors have the opportunity to ask questions about overall provision and its effectiveness.
-In 2020 - 2021 the Academy plans to bring Provision mapping software on-line to support the recording and monitoring of SENd student progress.
+In addition, the SENDCo makes an annual report to the school's governing body during which all governors have the opportunity to ask questions about overall provision and its effectiveness.
+In 2020 - 2021 the Academy has brought Provision mapping software on- line to support the recording and monitoring of SEND student progress

-Access to extra-curricular activities
+Access to extracurricular activities

-The access to extra curricular activities in 202-21 is severely curtailed due to COVID 19 restrictions but it is hoped that some activities will be re-introduced in time.
+The access to extracurricular activities in 2020-21 was severely curtailed due to COVID 19 restrictions but it is hoped that activities will be reintroduced in September 2021.

-The school offers a range of extra-curricular activities, both during and after school.
-Children on the SEN register are actively encouraged to attend clubs which enable them to learn new skills and to develop confidence.
-We are pleased at the number of children who have at least tried to participate in extra-curricular activities.
+The school offers a range of extracurricular activities, both during and after school.
+Children on the SEND register are actively encouraged to attend clubs which enable them to learn new skills and to develop confidence.
+We are pleased at the number of children who have at least tried to participate in extracurricular activities.